AKD2022/Java-Course/README.md

 Java is one of the most used programming languages.
 It's easy to learn and can run on any machine.
-You can use Java for Web Development, Mobile Development, Automation, and much more.
+You can use Java for Web Development, Mobile Development, Automation, and much more

 Becoming a Java developer creates endless opportunities, and this course will give you a competitive edge